bookle/DataMapper/README.md

 ```

-Although you could compute ```FullName``` in the sql, it's usually better to do it with .NET code since each sql dialect has different syntax to do concatenation and you don't have to send extra data over the wire.
-This is just one simple example, but there are many more where .NET code beats SQL for simplicity and maintainability.
+Although you could compute ```FullName``` in the sql, you can also choose .NET rather than trying to remember the quirky syntax of a specific SQL dialect.

 ### Map Enum values